About Bottle Alley

 The programmable nature of the lights means that everything from a subtle wave effect to a riot of colour can be set.

-You can see the bottle alley light show at 7.30pm and 9.30pm every day, with an extended 30 minute show on Fridays.
+You can see the Bottle Alley light show at 7.30pm and 9.30pm every day.
+The show lasts for around five minutes.
+There is an extended 30 minute show on Fridays.

 Light Show Video